Lucasrsv1/node-hotkeys/README.md

 });
 ```

-If you have capslock disabled and press ctrl + a, the output will be:
+If you have caps lock disabled and press ctrl + a, the output will be:
 ```
 Activated: ctrl + a
 ```

-If you have capslock disabled and press ctrl + shift + a, the output will be:
+If you have caps lock disabled and press ctrl + shift + a, the output will be:
 ```
 Activated: ctrl + A
 ```

-If you have capslock enabled and press ctrl + a, the output will be:
+If you have caps lock enabled and press ctrl + a, the output will be:
 ```
 Activated: ctrl + A
 ```

-And if you have capslock enabled and press ctrl + shift + a, the output will be:
+And if you have caps lock enabled and press ctrl + shift + a, the output will be:
 ```
 Activated: ctrl + a
 ```

-#### Special cases
+### Special cases ###
 ```javascript
 hotkeys.on({
 	hotkeys: 'shift + plus, enter, space, tab, esc, backspace',